access-news/_/README.md

 1. System maintenance

-2. Spend more time and energy on volunteers who are willing to read the ads.
+2. Spend more time and energy on volunteers who read the ads.

-3. TR2 and an content-reading automation
+3. TR2 and content-reading automation

 4. Other volunteer communications